-How much to retire has been calculated by actuarial models which show that a reasonable rule of thumb amount to buy you a financially comfortable retirement is12 times your your final annual salary.
+The "how much to retire" rule of thumb calculation has been done by actuarial models.
+These show that a reasonable amount to buy you a financially comfortable retirement is 12 times your your final annual salary.

 So if you earn $100 000 per year you will require an amount of $1.2 million.
 However if you have a spouse then this multiple increases to about 15 times your final annual salary.